AnisseHounaoui/BackdoorHive/README.md

 # BackdoorHive

-With this project, Im planning to create:
+With this project Im planning to create:

 - Cross-plateform backdoor
-- Multi-threaded C2 server for multiple clients
+- Multi-threaded C2 server
 - Webapp for payload generation, bots visualisation and other features.